- Updated 2015: check out my overall “Getting Started” advice!

 Well, there we have the most basic, low-cost things that you absolutely need to start spinning yarn.
 It doesn’t have to be a costly or high-maintenance proposition.
 You don’t have to take classes, buy fancy equipment, high-end fiber, or anything like that.
 You could get well on your way with $5-10.

 On the other hand, let’s say you wanted to spend a little bit more money and a little less time.
 Let’s say you wanted to spend about $25.
+You’d be right on the mark for what a lot of people want to spend, and that’s why there are tons of kits aimed at that price point.
+However, lots of them are not so great.
 Here’s a list of a few mail-order learn to spin kits which I would recommend:

 - Spunky Eclectic has kits with various kinds of spindles